jguillaumes/MeteoClient/README.md

 ### Required python environment

-This scripts require Python version 3.
+This scripts require Python version **3.6 or greater**.
 They require the following python modules to be installed:

 - pybluez
 - pytz